-The District is self-insured for medical and prescription health insurance benefits for all eligible staff and retirees.
-The benefit program administrators are responsible for the approval, processing and payment of claims which are funded by the District.
+The District self-insures for medical and prescription health insurance benefits for all eligible staff and retirees.
+The benefit administrators are responsible for the approval, processing and payment of claims which are funded by the District.
 Empire Blue Cross, Inc. is the third-party claims administrator for the District's health plan.
 EmpiRx is the third-party claims administrator for the District's prescription plan.
 The cost of medical and prescription claims are paid out of employee and employer contributions.
-The District pays the medical claims and related administrative fees on a weekly basis to Empire.
+The District pays the medical claims and related administrative fees on a weekly basis to EmpiR.
 The District pays prescription claims and related administrative fees on a bi-weekly basis to EmpiRx.
-Health claims incurred prior to June 30, 2018, and paid in July in the amount of \$564,153 have been recorded as provided by Empire.
-Prescription claims incurred prior to June 30, 2018, and paid in July in the amount of \$138,802 have been recorded as provided by EmpiRx.
+Health claims reported and unreported claims which were incurred on or before year end, but which were not paid by the District as of that date in the amount of \$518,712 have been recorded as provided by Empire.
+Prescription claims incurred prior to June 30, 2020, and paid in subsequently in the amount of \$267,457 have been recorded as provided by EmpiRx.

 To provide claims protection for unanticipated large claims, the District has purchased both aggregate and specific stop loss coverage from HM Life Insurance Company of New York.
 The aggregate insurance provides full coverage for aggregate claims in excess of 125% of expected claims.
 The specific stop loss insurance assumes the risk for claims on any individual in excess of \$250,000 paid during the plan year.
-The plan did not incur any high cost claims to trigger reimbursement from the stop loss policy for 2017-2018.
+The plan recovered reimbursements from the stop loss policy for 2019-2020 in the amount of \$1,049,960 related to one high cost claimant.